rnnisi/NishiDev/README.md

 Runs in background on sensor facing Pi so that Pi can listen to troubleshooting requests while running jobs.

 ### /UserEnd
 Contains all code needed to run on server and support online GUI.
+Scripting done in PHP, structured in HTML, CSS styling.

 ## Important Notes for Use